Vein Of Galen Malformation

 one of the top VOGM specialists worldwide, Dr Orbach at Boston Children’s Hospital, explaining VOGM.

-world renowned VOGM Specialist Dr Berenstein gives a TED talk on VOGM and how it is treated
+World-renowned VOGM Specialist Dr. Berenstein gives a TED talk on VOGM and how it is treated

 Knowledge is power, parents and loved ones should educate themselves with their child’s condition in order to better advocate for their child.

-A Vein of Galen Malformation (VOGM) is a type of cerebral arteriovenous malformation (AVM), which is a rare blood vessel abnormality inside the brain.
-In VOGMs, misshapen arteries in the brain connect directly with veins, instead of connecting with capillaries, which help slow blood flow.
+A Vein of Galen Malformation (VOGM) is a type of cerebral arteriovenous malformation (AVM), a rare blood vessel abnormality inside the brain.
+In VOGMs, misshapen arteries in the brain connect directly with veins instead of connecting with capillaries, which help slow blood flow.
 This causes a rush of high-pressure blood into the veins.
-The high pressure blood flow frequently leads to congestive heart failure and/or hydrocephalus.
+The high-pressure blood flow frequently leads to congestive heart failure and/or hydrocephalus.
 However, every VOGM is different.
 The severity of the condition and the severity of its correlating symptoms differ from child to child.
 Most children experience some stress on the heart or hydrocephalus before or shortly after birth, and most children have at least subtle symptoms by the time they reach one month old.

 Frequently, VOGM newborns are fed intravenously because eating could cause undue stress on the heart.
-VOGMs often require treatment in the form of medication or brain embolization prior to the child's first birthday.

-VOGMs develop in the first trimester.
+VOGMs often require treatment in the form of medication or brain embolization before the child's first birthday.VOGMs develop in the first trimester.
 Some genetic mutations have been linked to VOGMs, but a significant portion of VOGMs form without having a known genetic cause.

 As a neonate, access through an umbilical arterial (UA) line is preferred to keep other access points viable for future surgeries.
 Three UA lines are commonly placed to increase the likelihood of successful access.
 With repeated use, arteries can collapse and make accessing the VOGM through the same artery impossible.